SymphonyPlatformSolutions/symphony-decision-tree-bot/README.md

 # Configuration
-Fill up `src/main/resources/config.json` with the appropriate values for pod information, service account details, data file location and the name of the compliance team room.
+Fill up `src/main/resources/config.json` with the appropriate values for pod information, service account details, data file location and the name of the admin room.
 ```json5
 {
     "sessionAuthHost": "[pod].symphony.com",